Not sure where to stay & play in Bali? Here’s our guide to the different regions of Bali to help you plan your next vacay

 Aaaah, the Bukit – the picture-perfect peninsula right at the bottom of Bali that covers Uluwatu, Bingin, Balangan, Padang Padang and more.
 This vast area is often simply referred to as Uluwatu, which in itself is world-famous for its legendary surf breaks, stunning cliffs and pristine, white-sand bays.

 But that’s just the beginning of life in the Bukit.
-What used to be a surfer’s paradise only has transformed to become a glorious mishmash of local meets luxury.
+What used to be a surfer’s paradise has transformed to become a glorious mishmash of local meets luxury.
 We’re talking local beach shacks and laid-back vibes, just minutes away from internationally-renowned five-star resorts and pumping cliff clubs.
 Yup, the Bukit takes luxury living to a whole new level – literally.

 From bohemian beachside abodes to six-star splendour, the Bukit offers all sorts of different accommodation options for all budgets.
-There are fancy all-villa clifftop resorts like Alila Villas Uluwatu and The Ungasan Clifftop Resort (home to the stunning Sundays Beach Club), or you can go local and live on the beach at shabby-chic pads like the Sun & Surf Stay or The Inn Possible.
+There are fancy all-villa clifftop resorts like Alila Villas Uluwatu and The Ungasan Clifftop Resort (home to the stunning Sundays Beach Club), or you can go local and live on the beach at shabby-chic villas like the Sun & Surf Stay or The Inn Possible.

 Check out our guide to Uluwatu’s best hotels and resorts here.